Popular Articles

 For herpes simplex virus- 1, 50 mm of either zinc gluconate or zinc lactate was able to kill 100% of the herpes virus in a laboratory setting.

-While the scientists in this study were impressed with these results, they stated that human trials for zinc in the treatment for herpes showed inconsistent results, or were not placebo- controlled, randomized studies.
+While the scientists in this study were impressed with these results, they stated that human trials for zinc in the treatment of herpes showed inconsistent results, or were not placebo-controlled, randomized studies.

 The study concluded that the potential was definitely there for zinc salts to be used for any infectious diseases that are inactivated by zinc.